Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 </a>
 </p>

-Now that there is a FoodServer as a backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website frontend so that the page displayed by your server is more visually appealing than a JSON array of the meals.
-The steps below demonstrate how to make your server use a Stencil template to return dynamic html, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).
+Now that there is a FoodServer as a backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website front end so that the page displayed by your server is more visually appealing compared to a JSON array of the meals.
+The steps below demonstrate how to make your server use a Stencil template to return dynamic HTML, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

 ## Pre-Requisites:
 These instructions follow on from the FoodTracker application and server created by following the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial.
 If you have completed the FoodTracker Backend there are no further pre-requisites.

-If you have not completed the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial go to the [CompletedFoodTracker](https://github.com/IBM/FoodTrackerBackend/tree/CompletedFoodTracker) branch and follow the README instructions.
+If you have not completed the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial go to the [CompletedFoodTracker](https://github.com/IBM/FoodTrackerBackend/tree/CompletedFoodTracker) branch and follow the [README](https://github.com/IBM/FoodTrackerBackend/blob/CompletedFoodTracker/README.md) instructions.

 ## Using A Stencil Template
 The Food Tracker application is taken from the Apple tutorial for building your first iOS application.
 In [FoodTrackerBackend Tutorial](https://github.com/IBM/FoodTrackerBackend), we created a server and connected it to the iOS application.
 This means created meals are posted to the server and a user can then view these meals on [localhost:8080/meals](http://localhost:8080/meals).
 When you perform a HTTP GET request to the server, you are returned a JSON array with all your stored meals.
 To present this data in a more appealing way we will use [Stencil](https://github.com/kylef/Stencil).
-Stencil is a template language for Swift which allows you to embed code into a html document for a dynamic webpage.
+Stencil is a template language for Swift which allows you to embed code into a HTML document for a dynamic webpage.

 ### Create the Stencil File
-To use templates with a Kitura router, you must create a .stencil template file which describes how to embed code into the returned html.
+To use templates with a Kitura router, you must create a .stencil template file which describes how to embed code into the returned HTML.
 By default, Kitura Router gets the template files from the `./Views/` directory in the directory where Kitura runs.
 You can change the Views directory per Router instance by setting the `Router.viewsPath` variable, but for our tutorial we use the default `Views` folder.

 1. In terminal, move to the FoodServer directory:
 ```